 Child I.D.
 Program – Our Explorers take fingerprints and a DNA swab of each child, part of a LPSO Child I.D. form given to each child's parents for safekeeping.
 Requests are welcome from schools, hospitals, churches, businesses, organizations, or any other group that would like the Explorers to provide this FREE service to the public.
 Contact Lt.
 Day at (985) 532-4320 or email@example.com.

 D.A.R.E.
 Program - Certified D.A.R.E. officers use small group discussions and role-playing of real-life situations to help students resist the temptation and peer pressure to use tobacco, alcohol, and drugs.
 Started in 1990, our D.A.R.E. program includes visitation lessons to students in Kindergarten through 5th grade, and it also includes a middle school component for 8th graders.
 CLICK HERE for more information on the D.A.R.E.
 Program.

 Hunter Education - Designed for ages 10 and up, our FREE two-day course covers topics such as hunter responsibility and ethics, how firearms work and firearms safety, survival and first aid skills, firearm handling skills and hunting techniques, wildlife identification, game care, and information related to wildlife conservation and management.
 We also offer Hunter Education "Field Days" designed for those taking the online Hunter Education course.
 Classes & Field Days are held periodically throughout the year.
 Check our CALENDAR for currently scheduled classes.
-For more information on Hunter's Safety, contact Lt.
-Nolan Smith at (985) 449-4480 or email@example.com.
+For more information on Hunter's Safety, call (985) 449-4480 or email email@example.com.